SAP-archive/teched2021-DAT262/exercises/ex8/README.md

 # Exercise 8 - Enterprise Search

-In this exercise, we will quickly introduce "Enterprise Search" (ESH).
-ESH is an integral part of SAP HANA and there is a development kit for a search proxy and search UI.
-We will first create a search model, run a couple of search queries, and finally see the search UI in action.
+In this exercise, we will quickly introduce "Enterprise Search" (ESH) which is an integral part of SAP HANA.
+We will first create a search model, run a couple of search queries, and finally see a search UI in action.
 For more details see the [SAP HANA Cloud Search Developer Guide](https://help.sap.com/viewer/05c9edaee7fe4d28ab3627d0b1583df6/latest/en-US) and the [Development Kit Typescript](https://github.wdf.sap.corp/EnterpriseSearch/development-kit-typescript).

 ## Create a Search Model<a name="subex1"></a>